sqs/go-elasticbeanstalk/README.md

 [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/) PaaS with a [Go](http://golang.org) web app.

-To set up and run the app, run `eb init`, follow the prompts, and then run `git aws.push`.
+## Faking Go support in Elastic Beanstalk

-Because Elastic Beanstalk doesn't natively support Go, we have to use a few tricks:
+Because Elastic Beanstalk doesn't natively support Go, we have to use a few tricks (in the `webapp/` and `worker/` dirs):

 1. In `.ebextensions/go.config`, we run a command to install Go on the server, using the [commands](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-ec2.html#customize-containers-format-commands) config feature.